maphew/zadam-trilium-wiki/Advanced showcases.md

 * [[Weight Tracker]]
 * [[Task Manager]]

-Important thing to keep in mind is that above showcases and demoed functionality are not built-in into Trilium - these are just examples of Trilium's extensibility.
+An important thing to keep in mind is that above showcases and demoed functionality are not built-in into Trilium - these are just examples of Trilium's extensibility.